 Last but not least is one you won’t hear about anywhere else.
 In fact, if you do a search on PubMed for the words “cocoa” and “pterostilbene” you will come back empty handed with zero results (11).

 How we came across this as a food source was based on a hunch.
 We knew that cocoa contained resveratrol (12).
 Based on that, we did some digging around and came across a patent filing by The Hershey Company which talks about pterostilbene in chocolate (13).
 Their patent centers around ways of increasing the concentration of it (along with numerous polyphenols) for health benefits.

 Not so much your Hershey’s milk chocolate bar, but true unsweetened and raw cocoa powder is likely a pterostilbene rich food.
 While data measuring its content has not been published, we can make this assumption given the fact that it is potent source of resveratrol.

-Your best bet would be a supplement form.
+Even if you stick with just 50 mg a day, your best bet would be a supplement form… unless you want to eat a few dozen pints of blueberries.
 On Amazon here are a couple brands we recommend:

 - Jarrow Formulas 50 mg veggie capsules, order 3-4 bottles for a month’s supply (for 6-8 capsules per day)